Is a Gluten Free diet helpful for your health?

-Gluten-free diets have gained tremendous popularity worldwide in past few years.
+Gluten-free diets have gained tremendous popularity worldwide in the past few years.
 Avoiding gluten has become a kind of a fad and gluten-free foods have become synonymous with healthy eating.
-In this article, we discuss what gluten is, why it could be harmful for some people and whether or not you should go gluten-free.
+This article discusses what gluten is, why it could be harmful to some people and whether or not you should go gluten-free.

 Gluten is a protein found in grains like wheat, rye, spelt and barley.
 It is also added to other foods such as salad dressings, sauces and condiments.
 Of the gluten-containing grains, wheat is by far the most commonly consumed.

-I recommend sticking to foods that are naturally gluten-free—fruits, vegetables and lean proteins.
+I recommend sticking to naturally gluten-free foods—fruits, vegetables and lean proteins.
 And when buying packaged gluten-free foods, double-check the label for sugar content, additives and sodium as sometimes these could be very high in such foods.

 Even if you do not have celiac disease, you might have a gluten intolerance or sensitivity.
 This is known as Non-celiac gluten sensitivity (NCGS) and for those suffering from it, consuming gluten can cause a slew of negative effects including:

-- Abdominal pain, cramping, bloating, ulcerative colitis, acid reflux, abdominal stress, constipation or diarrhea
+- Abdominal pain, cramping, bloating, ulcerative colitis, acid reflux, abdominal stress, constipation or diarrhoea

 - Brain fog